Skip to content

 The Tags subtab lists all available tags with their associated agents and actions.
 The Tags subtab appears similar to the following image.

-Tags tab --half
+Tags tab --quarter

 Click the expand icon Expand list icon on a tag to reveal the agents and actions associated with that tag.

-Tags tab expanded --half
+Tags tab expanded --quarter

 Click the add icon add icon --icon on a tag to add an action to the tag.

-Tags add actions --half
+Tags add actions --quarter

 Click the menu icon Agent options menu icon to display the TAGS OPTIONS menu.

-Tags options --half
+Tags options --quarter

 Select Pin to pin the tab to the top of the Tags subtab or select Delete to delete the tag.